rgilks/cepheus-onl/docs/discord-integration.md

 To receive interactions from Discord, such as slash commands, we use an Interactions Endpoint.

 An API route at `app/api/discord/webhook/route.ts` is set up to receive incoming interaction payloads from Discord.
-This endpoint is secured by verifying the cryptographic signature of each request.
+This endpoint is secured by verifying the cryptographic signature of each request using the `DISCORD_APP_PUBLIC_KEY`.

-- `DISCORD_BOT_TOKEN`: The token for your Discord bot.
-- `DISCORD_PUBLIC_KEY`: The public key for your Discord application, used to verify incoming interactions.
-- `DISCORD_CHANNEL_ID`: The ID of the channel where the bot will send messages.
+#### Interaction Handling Flow

+When an interaction is received, the following occurs:

+1.  **Verification**: The request's signature is verified.
+2.  **Interaction Routing**: The interaction is routed to the appropriate command handler based on its type (`ApplicationCommand` or `MessageComponent`).
+3.  **Deferred Response**: The handler immediately returns a `DeferredChannelMessageWithSource` response.
+This tells Discord that we have received the interaction and will send a follow-up response later.
+This must happen within 3 seconds.
+4.  **Background Processing**: The actual command logic (e.g., generating a character, fetching equipment) is executed in the background using Cloudflare's `ctx.waitUntil()`.
+This allows for long-running tasks that can take more than the 3-second limit.
+5.  **Follow-up Response**: Once the background task is complete, it uses the Discord API to send a follow-up message to the user with the result of the command.

+This deferred response pattern is crucial for building a scalable and responsive bot on a serverless platform.

 ### Registering Slash Commands

 A script is available at `scripts/register-commands.ts` to register global slash commands with Discord.
 You can run this script using `npm run register-commands`.
+It reads command definitions from `app/lib/discord/commands/**/command.ts` and sends them to the Discord API.

 ### Setting up the Interactions Endpoint in Discord